LewisIsWorking/PathWarsWiki/Writerside/topics/Campaign-Achievements.md

 Convince four knightly orders and a major mayor to write letters of commendation on your behalf to join a knightly order.

-## Achievements with Secrets requirements.
+## Archetype achievements with Secrets requirements.

 1. Athlete.
 2. Attorney.